harinisuresh21/Gitguard-cli/README.md

 # 🛡️ GitGuard
 Don't Just Clone.
 Verify Intent.

 GitGuard is an AI-powered "Logic Firewall" for developers.
-It audits the behavioral intent of unknown open-source software by executing it in an air-gapped local sandbox and using Google Gemini 3 to verify that the code's actual behavior matches its stated purpose.
+It audits the behavioral intent of unknown open-source software by executing it in an air-gapped local sandbox and using LLM to verify that the code's actual behavior matches its stated purpose.

 # 🚩 The Problem: The "Blind Trust" Vulnerability
 Modern developers routinely run git clone followed by npm install or python main.py to test new tools.
 This reflexive muscle memory grants untrusted code full access to the host machine, including SSH keys, .env files, and local networks.